GA-repos/css-layout/readme.md

 # Flexbox & Grid

 Now that we have the basics of HTML and CSS down, it's time to start exploring some of the more advanced aspects of CSS.
-For a long time, using CSS to layout HTML elements was a really challenging task, involving a lot of `float`s with margins and padding.
-We're going to use Flexbox and CSS Grid, which make this easier!
+Today we're going to learn about Flexbox and CSS Grid &mdash; two modern tools in our CSS toolkit for positioning elements with our pages.

 ## Objectives